Please check out the answers to most of your questions below. If you still don't have the answer to your question, please Contact us

 and print it.

-Make sure that your device has an internal camera or an external USB camera, run the AugmentedPro Player example application and click on the first screen.
+Make sure that your device has an internal camera or an external USB camera, run the AugmentedPro Player example application and click on the arrow button at the right bottom corner.
 Your camera should open and augmented reality information should appear for the 2 steps when pointing at the printed reference image.
 This example can be played with no time restriction.

 How can I test my own projects in AugmentedPro Player ?